-Masks must be worn indoors by staff, students, and visitors in all situations except as delineated in \underline{EO} 251.
+Masks must be worn indoors by staff, students, and visitors in all situations except as delineated in EO 251.
 This includes physical education classes, prior to boarding the school bus, while on the bus and until students are completely off the bus.

-In general, students or staff do not need to wear masks outdoors, including during outdoor physical education classes or school sports.
+In general, students or staff do not need to wear masks outdoors, including during outdoor physical education classes or school sports except during days 6-10 after completing a 5-day isolation or quarantine.
 However, schools may encourage the use of masks during outdoor activities that involve sustained close contact with other individuals or during periods of high community transmission.